JAG-UK/pids-frontend/README.md

 # PIDS Frontend

-A modern web application for exploring and analyzing public information datasets.
+A web application for exploring and analyzing public information datasets.

 ## Quick Start